Have Scenes from Your Script Read, Performed and Workshopped by Professional Actors and Directors

 - You must sign the supplied waiver form that protects our staff, producers, directors and actors.

-- Entry for ‘The Script Read’ will open 19th June.
+- Entry for ‘The Script Read’ will open Date TBC.
 Once you buy your pass to the festival, you will be sent a link.

 - We will inform all selected applicants via email at least one month BEFORE the festival, probably sooner.